stanford-mse-125-2025/mse-125-2025-website/index.md

 - Each slip day adds 24 hours to the original deadline.
 - You may only use a maximum of **2 slip days per assignment**.
 This ensures that homework solutions can be released in a timely manner.
 - Additional extension will only be granted with an OAE accommodation letter, or extraordinary circumstances.

+**Extra coding HW0**: An optional HW0 is available now for those looking for an introduction to the Python programming language.

 ### Quizzes